ivanxma/myrouter/README.md

 kubectl create ns mysql-router
 ```

-2. Make change to the yaml file and update the MySQL host/user/password entries.
+2. Make change to the myexternal.yaml file and update the ip address for the external-mysql-3310 endpoint

 3. Deploy the mysql-router deployment
 ```